mindis/snowplow.github.com/analytics/customer-analytics/identifying-users.md

 Every line of Snowplow table includes placeholders for three different user IDs:

 1. The `domain_userid`.
 This is a user ID that is set via a first party cookie.
-It can therefore be used to track user behaviour within a particular webdomain e.g. `mynewssite.com`
+It can therefore be used to track user behavior within a particular webdomain e.g. `mynewssite.com`
 2. The `network_userid`.
 This is a user ID that is set via a third party cookie.
-It can be used to track user behaviour across a network of sites on different domains.
+It can be used to track user behavior across a network of sites on different domains.
 3. A `user_id` that can be set to custom values.
 This can be used to assign e.g. an ID set by a CRM system to Snowplow data.

 There are strengths and weaknesses associated with each different type of user identifier.
 In many cases, we recommend using a combination of two or three of them to power the most robust set of user analytics.
 (More on this below.)
 In this introductory section, however, we'll stick to outlining the benefits and limitations of each: